Kids’ searches leading to malware threats identified in study

 7. Encourage the use of trusted sources: Teach your children to stick to well-known, reputable websites, especially for downloads.
 Whether it’s games, music, or movies, if it’s not from a recognized source, it’s not worth the risk.

 8. Strengthen passwords: Implement strong, unique passwords for all online accounts and teach your children the importance of password privacy.
-Also, c
+Also, consider using a password manager to generate and store complex passwords.

 9. Network security: Secure your home network with a robust firewall and Wi-Fi encryption.
 Make it a habit to never share your Wi-Fi password with outsiders, and educate your kids about the risks of public Wi-Fi.